avolkov/2017-11-14-3d-printing/main_script.rst

 .. image:: images/parts/020-square-nuts.png

-M5 square nuts to be precise.
-These can't be find anywhere.
+M3 square nuts to be precise.
+These can't be found anywhere.
 I ended up ordering them from China.

 Springs
 =======